ppumang/ppumang.github.io/_posts/2022-10-04-How does bitcoin network work?.md

 <img src="../assets/images/bitcoin_overview.png" />
 <figcaption>Bitcoin overview</figcaption>

-- Bitcoin network is maintained by nodes.
+Bitcoin network is maintained by nodes.

-- Just as the internet runs on http protocol, bitcoin nodes interact with each other on bitcoin protocol
+Just as the internet runs on http protocol, bitcoin nodes interact with each other on bitcoin protocol.

-- Nodes are computers that are running bitcoin software
+Nodes are computers that are running bitcoin software.

-- Each node( full node ) saves a copy of bitcoin transaction data
+Each node( full node ) saves a copy of bitcoin transaction data.

-- **"coin"** or **"balance"** does not exist in bitcoin
+**"coin"** or **"balance"** does not exist in bitcoin.
+Instead, bitcoin saves **transactions**.

-- Instead, bitcoin saves **transactions**.
-With transaction data, bitcoin software can calculate **UTXO**( Unspent Transaction Output ) to prove how much bitcoins an address owns
+With transaction data, bitcoin software can calculate **UTXO**( Unspent Transaction Output ) to prove how much bitcoins an address owns.

-- Each UTXO can only be spent by a specific user
+Each UTXO can only be spent by a specific user.

-- Transfering a bitcoin from one address to another means to eventually generate a new transaction
+Transfering a bitcoin from one address to another means to eventually generate a new transaction.
 ```js
 // how a transaction data looks like
 {